Certified Reinforcement Learning with Logic Guidance: Background

 \subsection{Linear Temporal Logic Properties}

-In the proposed architecture, we use LTL formulae to express a wide range of properties (e.g., temporal, sequential, conditional), and to systematically and automatically shape a corresponding reward: such reward would otherwise be hard (if at all possible) to express and achieve by conventional methods in classical reward shaping.
-LTL formulae over a given set of atomic propositions $\mathcal{AP}$ are syntactically defined as \cite{pnueli}
+LTL is a rich task specification language that allows to express a wide range of properties (e.g., temporal, sequential, conditional).
+In this work, we use LTL specifications to formally and automatically shape a reward function which, as we discuss later, would otherwise be tedious to express and to achieve by conventional reward shaping methods.